andrewcheney/Wheel/README.md

 # Wheel
-This website spins a wheel, outputting a random given choice.
+This website spins a wheel upon loading, displaying a random given choice.
 To change the possible outputs add "?options=" to the end of the URL and put the options you want there separated by commas.
 Examples:
 https://andrewcheney.github.io/Wheel/?options=Dog,Cat,Fish